Kuibisia

 Kuibisia glabra is a sac-like and polyp-like solitary Ediacaran organism.
 The fossil of Kuibisia was dated to be around 550 - 548 million years old and was found in a pteridinium deposit at Aar Farm in Namibia, South Africa.

 Discovery and naming

 The holotype fossil of Kuibisia was found from the Aar Farm, Kuibis Quartzite, Nama Group in Namibia, and described in 1985.

 The generic name Kuibisia comes from the place name "Kuibis Subgroup", where the fossils were found.
-The specific name Glabra derives directly from the Latin word "glabra", to mean “smooth”, after the appearance of the organisms surface.
+The specific name glabra derives directly from the Latin word glabra, to mean “smooth”, after the appearance of the organism's surface.

 Description

 Kuibisia glabra is built like a conical shaped polyp, about 100 mm in height and 35 mm at its widest point.
 It has a sack-like central region, and slender basal core.
 The organism lived as a single and solitary polyp.
 The apical “mouth” is densely covered by a wreath of tentacles and developed from coaxial ribs that cover the surface of the organism.
 The fossil is dated to be around 550 - 548 million years old.